10 Things That Can Stop You From Getting a Mortgage

 - Client is on OFAC list (Office of Foreign Assets Control).

 - This basically means that you are a terrorist.
 Really, I’m not joking.
-If you’re on the OFAC list you may want to read this ASAP.
+If you’re on the OFAC list you may want to reach out to us immediately.

 - Consumer is listed as deceased.